What is a Real Estate Appraiser?

 - Real Estate Assessor

-In 2016, there was an estimated number of 80,800 jobs in the United States for Real Estate Appraiser.
+In the United States, there were 80,800 jobs for Real Estate Appraiser in 2016.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Real Estate Appraiser by 2026.
-There will be an estimated 6,700 positions for Real Estate Appraiser per year.
+Due to new job openings and attrition, there will be an average of 6,700 job openings in this field each year.

 The states with the most job growth for Real Estate Appraiser are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maryland, Alaska, or Maine.
 These states have the worst job growth for this type of profession.

 Do Real Estate Appraisers Make A Lot Of Money?

 The average yearly salary of a Real Estate Appraiser ranges between $29,690 and $102,590.

 Real Estate Appraisers who work in District of Columbia, Nevada, or California, make the highest salaries.

 Below is a list of the median annual salaries for Real Estate Appraisers in different U.S. states.

 |State||Annual Mean Salary|